Back to Blog

 Pros of Test-Driven Development Cons of Test-Driven Development

 You only write needed code that meets requirements.
-You need clear and specific requirements before writing tests.
+You need clear and specific requirements before tests.

 You improve the code's reliability and maintainability.
-You'll have to write and maintain a lot of tests to ensure reliability.
+You'll have to maintain a lot of tests to ensure reliability.

 You encourage simple and modular designs, easier to test and modify.
 You may face cross-slot interference or other technical issues.